-Let’s start with Sherritt International, a large cobalt producer that is exposed to significant risk.
+Let’s start with Sherritt International, a large cobalt producer exposed to significant risk.
 It is a nickel producer with mines in Canada, Cuba and Madagascar.
 Other major cobalt producers include Cuba, Russia, Australia and the Philippines.

 Investing in cobalt mining stocks makes a lot of sense as an inflation hedge for long-term capital gains.
 In addition, investments in cobalt stocks are becoming increasingly popular with hedge funds due to the numerous industrial applications of the transition metal.

 Given the growing popularity of electric vehicles and the increasing demand for other industrial applications of cobalt, investing in cobalt stocks as a long-term investment and inflation hedge makes a lot of sense.
 In addition, cobalt is used in cutting-edge technologies and shows impressive future growth.
 This trend suggests that investing in cobalt stocks of large mine operators and companies in the development phase of the mine can yield substantial returns to patient investors over time.

 As a result of the unstable and sometimes violent conditions associated with cobalt acquisitions, several companies that depend on them, including Glencore, seek ways to avoid over-reliance on them.
 Glencore, for example, has a cobalt-producing mine in the Democratic Republic of Congo, which produces much of the world’s cobalt.
 Still, political unrest has destabilized the country, affecting the company’s share price.